-Fraenkel Gallery is pleased to present THE POETRY MACHINE and other works, by Janet Cardiff and George Bures Miller, featuring the pair’s interactive tribute to the late Leonard Cohen.
-Made from a vintage organ, a collection of speakers and hundreds of fragments of Cohen’s recorded verse, The Poetry Machine allows viewers to hear and play Cohen’s voice and texts as a haunting musical instrument.
-“I like the way that audio has such potential for memory,” says Janet Cardiff about the installation, which debuted in an exhibition devoted to Cohen at the Musée d’art contemporain de Montréal this winter.
-“It’s like smell,” she notes.
-“Audio really takes you back into a certain person.”
-This will be the work’s first U.S. presentation.
+Fraenkel Gallery is pleased to present THE POETRY MACHINE & Other Works, by Janet Cardiff and George Bures Miller, featuring the pair’s interactive tribute to the late Leonard Cohen.
+The Poetry Machine is made from a vintage organ, a collection of speakers and recordings of Cohen reciting dozens of poems from his Book of Longing, many of which have never been publicly released.
+The piece allows viewers to hear and play Cohen’s voice and texts as a haunting musical instrument.
+Says Janet Cardiff, it “creates new connections through all of the poems,” and gives participants the ability “to create new poems out of his words.”
+The installation debuted in an exhibition devoted to Cohen at the Musée d’art contemporain de Montréal this winter.
+This will be its first U.S. presentation.

 Janet Cardiff and George Bures Miller are multidisciplinary artists whose work often explores sound.
-Their installations have been shown at the Metropolitan Museum of Art, MoMA PS1, National Gallery of Canada, and Moderna Museet, Stockholm, among many others.
-Their work is in the collections of public institutions including the Museum of Modern Art, New York, the Tate Collection, London, San Francisco Museum of Modern Art and others.
+Their installations have been shown at the Metropolitan Museum of Art; MoMA PS1; National Gallery of Canada; and 21st Century Museum of Contemporary Art, Kanazawa, among many others.
+Their work is in the collections of public institutions including the Museum of Modern Art, New York; Tate, London; San Francisco Museum of Modern Art and others.